Top Articles

 September 5, 20234 min read

-“None of (the) neighbours made the complaint to Council.
+“None of the neighbours made the complaint to Council.
 They have all approached the music club and said it wasn’t them, they’re not bothered by the club,” the source said.

 “So, it may be some vindictive person nursing a grudge for some sick reason.
 It’s hard to say.”

-A Council spokesperson told Yelo on August 23 that a compliance officer visited the property in response to “noise complaints arising from music events held at the site” and informed a representative that a development approval would be required to be obtained for such events to take place on a regular basis.
+A Sunshine Coast Council spokesperson told YELO on August 23 that a compliance officer visited the property in response to “noise complaints arising from music events held at the site”.

 “Council has an obligation to investigate any complaints made by the general public in relation to activities which may be being undertaken unlawfully.
 To date, no formal compliance action has been taken by Council,” the spokesperson said.